TUdby/RSA-Educational/README.md

  <img src="imgs/8.
 ChineseRemainderTheorem/SlightGeneralProcess3.png">
 </p>

-Finally, remember that all possible x's are congruent to this x mod 5 times 4.
+Finally, remember that all possible x's are congruent to this x within the modulus of 5 times 4.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/SlightGeneralAnswer.png">